dnjackson/eos/content/posts/end-of-agile.md

 ---
 author: "Daniel Jackson"
-title: "LLM Coders: The End of Agile?"
+title: "The End of Agile"
 date: "2023-07-18"
-description: "How LLMs will change programming and the role concepts can play"
+description: "Why agile no longer makes sense in the LLM era."
 ShowToc: false
 TocOpen: false
 hideMeta: false # removes date etc from post
-# hideSummary: true
-summary: "How LLMs will change programming and the role concepts can play"
+summary: "Why agile no longer makes sense in the LLM era."
 editPost:
     URL: "https://forum.softwareconcepts.io"
     Text: "Comments" # edit text
     appendFilePath: false # to append file path to Edit link
 ---
+# Feeling like Cinderella
 To celebrate my lab’s 60th birthday, we put on a two-day bash: one day of talks [from alumni](https://www.csail.mit.edu/CSAIL_20_60) and one day or talks [from the faculty](https://www.imaginationinaction.co).
 I started my talk by noting that the title of the event was “AI Frontiers & Implications”, and that I felt like Cinderella, being a plain old computer scientist gatecrashing an AI ball.

 Our lab’s name ([CSAIL](http://csail.mit.edu)) stands for “Computer Science and Artificial Intelligence Laboratory,” but of course nowadays it’s all about AI.
 Like many of us, I’ve sometimes wondered if AI will make everything I’ve worked on irrelevant.
 After all, won’t GPT-N (for some sufficiently large N) be able to design and code all our software without human intervention?

-## Why AI will never make a great programmer
+# Why AI will never make a great programmer

 For now, I’ve come to the conclusion that there’s no risk of this in the near future.
 I noted in another [recent talk](http://people.csail.mit.edu/dnj/talks/index.html#alliances-2023) that there are three predictions you should never make: (3) that the stock market will crash this year; (2) that a certain politician is too stupid and corrupt to win election; and (1) that GPT won’t ever be able to do X (for any X).
 Nevertheless, despite all of GPT’s amazing capabilities, there’s good reason for skepticism: